clementroume/StellarAtlas/README.md

-# StellarAtlas Project
+# StellarApex Project

-StellarAtlas is a modern, full-stack web application featuring a Spring Boot backend ( `antares-auth`), an Angular frontend (`sirius-app`), and a Spring Boot Admin server (`vega-admin`).
+StellarApex is a modern, full-stack web application featuring a Spring Boot backend ( `antares-auth`), an Angular frontend (`sirius-app`), and a Spring Boot Admin server (`vega-admin`).
 The entire stack is containerized with Docker and served securely via a Traefik reverse proxy.